newthiesco/aws-serverless-app/README.md

-# 🌐 AWS Serverless Application Deployment
+# 🌐 AWS Serverless Web Application Deployment

 This project demonstrates how to build and deploy a modern serverless web application on AWS.
 It leverages key AWS services to serve static content, handle API requests, and persist data securely — all without managing any servers.